The Four Categories of Literature

 Later Tang emperors added necessary commands (ling 令), "grids" (ge 格) and "patterns" (shi 式) not covered by the Yonghui Code.
 Of all these rules only the Yonghui Code and the administrative law book Tang liudian 唐六典 are preserved.
 The Tang code served as the base for the law codes of all later dynasties who expanded it according to their needs.
 But in general the Tang code was already quite comprehensive and covered a wide range of penal and administrative cases.
 It even served as a model for the code of the Japanese rulers at Nara 奈良, the Taihō ritsuryō 大宝律令.

-15. 厩庫 Jiuku Rules for private and official economy (28 articles)
+15. 厩庫 Jiuku Public Stables and Granaries (28 articles)

-25. 詐偽 Zhawei Rules for false accusations (17 articles)
+25. 詐偽 Zhawei Fraud and Counterfeit (17 articles)

 Source: Yang Tingfu 楊廷福 (1992), "Tanglü shuyi 唐律疏義", in Zhongguo da baike quanshu 中國大百科全書, Zhongguo lishi 中國歷史 (Beijing/Shanghai: Zhongguo da baike quanshu chubanshe), Vol. 2, pp. 1126-1127.

 August 22, 2010 © Ulrich Theobald · Mail